-- 1. Bathroom or water breaks will be available during convenient times during the class period per your teacher's discretion.
-Students should try to use the restroom and get water during the class change to avoid missing instructional time. - 2.
-Complete all assignments within the given time restrictions.
+- Bathroom breaks are restricted during the first and last ten minutes of class.
+Students are advised to use the bathroom between class periods. - Complete all assignments within the given time restrictions.
 Turn in make-up work in a timely manner.
 Tests and quizzes should be made up before school.
-It is the student's responsibility to schedule based on teacher availability. - 3.
-Sharpen pencils, turn in homework, and begin bell work before the tardy bell. - 4.
-The bell doesn't dismiss class; teachers will dismiss the class. - 5.
-Listen during instruction.
-All academic questions will be answered after instructions are given. - 6.
-Personal concerns/questions should be shared privately with your teachers during silent activities or between classes. - 7.
-Politely ask permission to move or leave class during instruction.
-Movement around the classroom should be done quickly, quietly, and safely. - 8.
-Just because a rule or procedure might not be included in this list, doesn't mean that it doesn't exist!
+It is the student's responsibility to schedule based on teacher availability. - · Sharpen pencils, turn in homework, and begin bell work before the tardy bell. - · The bell does not dismiss class; teachers will dismiss the class. - Listen during instruction.
+All academic questions will be answered after instructions are given. - Personal concerns/questions should be shared privately with your teachers during silent activities or between classes. - Politely ask permission to move or leave class during instruction.
+Movement around the classroom should be done quickly, quietly, and safely. - Just because a rule or procedure might not be included in this list, does not mean that it doesn't exist!
 Reference the Pinellas County Student Code of Conduct for more details.